 Tips for making the transition easier

-- Ask other family members, grandparents etc to come and see the new ‘Big Boy/Girl Bed’.
+- Ask other family members, grandparents, friends to come and see the new ‘big bed’.

-- If your child has a comforter or bedtime toy, keep this in the new bed, ready and waiting for your child to hop in too.
+- If your child has a comforter, keep this in the new bed, ready and waiting for your child to hop in too.
 Some kids, however, may simply be ready and eager to have a bed, without needing any fuss at all.

 - To help your little one settle into their new environment let them know how proud and happy you are of them sleeping in their very own big bed.
 It’s a big step towards growing bigger.
 Be excited about the new bed and getting it all set up and ready.
 Spread your enthusiasm and encourage their intrigue and excitement and involve them in setting up their new bed.
 You could even have a celebration of their first night in a big bed with a special meal.
 Keep them feeling like the move to a big bed is something special and that they are special too for making the move.

 - It can be an unsettling time when making a change such as this, and so it’s important to continue with or initiate a good sleep time routine for a successful transition into a bed.
 Ensure there is quiet time before getting into bed.
 Keeping stimulating items away and clearing away the toys, leaves the bedroom as a place for rest and peace.
-Encourage your child to get into bed themselves and arrange the bedding and toys as they please to feel more comfortable and secure.
+Encourage your child to get into bed themselves.

 - It can help also to use some of the same bedding and sheets as on the cot.
 Usually a cot can be turned into a bed by removal of the rails, and this allows some things to remain familiar throughout making a change.
 Pillows however pose a risk of suffocation, so keep them away until at least age two.

-- After a bedtime story say goodnight and let your little one know that its time to sleep.
+- After a bedtime story say goodnight and let your little one know that it is time to sleep.
 Stay positive and firm about saying good night.
 Be happy and upbeat about sleeping in their new bed.
 Positive reinforcements, like stickers to let them know how proud you are of them sleeping in their big bed first thing in the morning, will help to encourage more of this behaviour.
-Be certain to reward at the time of any good behaviour, like when getting into the bed themselves.

 - So once getting into a new bed is resolved, staying in bed through the night may well be the next challenge.
 If this occurs, it is important to maintain quiet and ‘boring’ during sleep hours.
 If your child leaves the bedroom, escort them back to their bed quietly and immediately, firmly but gently.
 It might be required to do this repeatedly if they leave the room multiple times, but soon enough, and by telling them it “it’s sleep time, see you in the morning” each time, they will realise that night-time is for sleeping in their own bed.